Frequently Asked Questions

-(a) To provide coordinated state-of-the-art services for children with autism spectrum disorders and related developmental disabilities and their families;
+(a) To provide coordinated state-of-the-art Clinical Services for children with autism spectrum disorders and related developmental disabilities and their families;

 Where is the UW Autism Center located?

 The UW Autism Center's Seattle clinic is located in the Center on Human Development and Disability at the University of Washington.
-The UW Autism Center's Tacoma clinic is located in the Cherry Parkes building on the UW Tacoma campus.
+The UW Autism Center's Tacoma clinic is located in the McDonald Smith Building on the UW Tacoma campus.
 Click here for Directions.